andyclymer/Tilt-Tool/README.md

 It will feel strange at first to edit the depth data this way, but thankfully whichever points you select in the ● front view remain selected when switching to the ◑ side or ◓ bottom.
 I usually start by making a selection while viewing a glyph from the front, switch to either the side or bottom and nudge the points with the arrow keys to move them into place.

-### 3D Projection Preview
+### “3D Projection Preview”

-Opens an interactive preview window to quickly view your 3D drawing data using the Zdog JavaScript drawing library.
+This opens an interactive preview window to quickly view your 3D drawing data using the Zdog JavaScript drawing library.
 Click and drag the preview to rotate the drawing.
 Note that this preview is a fully 3D object that doesn't have the limitations of the final variable font file, but it's a helpful way to preview your drawing while you work.

-### Build Rotated Masters
+### “Build Rotated Masters”

 To make a variable font out of your 3D glyph, the points need to be flattened out into a handful of UFO masters that will then interpolate to give the appearance of rotation.
 This menu item will build a folder of UFOs along with a related designSpace document that can be used to build a variable font.